Matsya Jayanti 2026 at Nagalapuram Vedanarayana Swamy: Sacred Sevas and Equinox Sun Miracle

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is Surya Puja at Nagalapuram?
+What is the equinox Surya Puja at Nagalapuram?